MarcL/marclittlemore.com/README.md

 The source code for my personal blog - [marclittlemore.com](https://marclittlemore.com)

+## Technologies used

+The site is built using [11ty](https://www.11ty.dev/).
+I ❤️ this static site generator and have moved most of my sites to using it.

+I originally styled the site using Tachyons but moved over to [Tailwind CSS](https://tailwindcss.com/).
+It's made it simple for someone with less CSS experience to responsively style the whole site.
+I use it on most projects now.

+The site is deployed using [Netlify](http://netlify.com/).
+I moved over from running my own [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) to using Netlify for most of my sites.
+This allows a simple Git-based workflow for previewing and deploying my site changes easily.

+There is very little client-side JavaScript but what is there uses [Parcel](https://parceljs.org/) to bundle the code into a single module.

 ## Shortcodes

-I added custom shortcodes to the setup to help me with quick markup blocks.
-Here is a list of them all and what they do.
+I added custom shortcodes to the setup to add helpers for posts and pages.
+Here is a list of them and what they do.

 ### callout